kirily67/Mikrotik-emergency-restorer/README.md

 loader.rsc
 ==========
-This script creates a .backup and .rsc files with current mikrotik condiguration Use it in cases when you can lose access in you script but for some reason you can't use safe mode.
+This script creates a .backup and .rsc files with current mikrotik condiguration.
+Use it in cases when you can lose access in you router but for some reason you can't use safe mode.

 The script first creates (or modifies if exists) disabled scheduler task which will run after 15 minutes and will execute loader.rsc script.
 After that creates backups, uploads both files to sftp servers setting early created schedule as enabled, and print detailed info for schedule.

 If you want to use ftp instead of sftp, remember to add mode=ftp in fetch command

 The idea behind creating disabled task and after a while enabling them, is to make backup with disabled schedule, so we don't need to disable it after emergency restore.

 Remember to disable the schedule in case everything is fine